Funeral Director(s) O Read more [...]

 Funeral Directors Category: South East England

-Alongside Edward there is a great team of people, every one of them personable, friendly and kind.
+Alongside Oliver there is a great team of people, every one of them personable, friendly and kind.
 We met all of the funeral directors and liked them all, all the receptionists are equally nice and the welcome you receive in each branch is warm and reassuring.
 From the minute you step over the threshold of each of the branches you know you will be in good hands.

 The telephone number for Bexhill is 01424 73370, for the Battle branch call 01424 775515

 Everything from immaculately traditional to as you like it.
 If you want something highly informal and colourful, “I would be happy to raid my extensive wardrobe of ghastly Hawaiian shirts!”
 One memorable funeral involved bearers dressing as the cast from the Rocky Horror Show, complete with ripped fishnet tights – requested by the family and probably never forgotten by the guests attending!